skycoin/hardware-wallet-go/CLI.md

 COMMANDS:
-     deviceSetMnemonic              Configure the device with a mnemonic. deviceAddressGen               Generate skycoin addresses using the firmware deviceFirmwareUpdate           Update device's firmware.
+     deviceSetMnemonic              Configure the device with a mnemonic. deviceGenerateMnemonic         Ask the device to generate a mnemonic and configure itself with it. deviceAddressGen               Generate skycoin addresses using the firmware deviceFirmwareUpdate           Update device's firmware.
-     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address.
+     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask an emulated device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address.